 Location: On campus

-The Bachelor of Nursing (Registered Nurse entry) is for candidates who are overseas qualified registered/licensed nurses who would like to upgrade their qualifications to a nursing degree and become eligible to register with the Nursing and Midwifery Board of Australia as a Registered Nurse (refer to Professional Recognition/Membership for further information).
+The Bachelor of Nursing (Post-registration) is for candidates who are: currently registered in Australia and wish to upgrade their qualification to a nursing degree; or are overseas qualified registered/licensed nurses who would like to upgrade their qualifications to a nursing degree and become eligible to register with the Nursing and Midwifery Board of Australia as a Registered Nurse (refer to Professional recognition/membership for further information).